 - Problems with memory, concentration and fatigue

 Kidney function tests should be carried out before a course of Gentamicin is prescribed and if there are then concerns the time interval between doses of this drug should be lengthened or a lower dosage considered.

 Careful monitoring should be undertaken: with ongoing monitoring of the dosage level and timing, as well as close monitoring of the patient’s blood, especially before further doses are given, to check for toxicity.

-All hospitals have strict protocols to follow, but mistakes can occur and in some serious cases of Gentamicin poisoning, patients have died, or been life with life changing injuries.
+All hospitals should have strict treatment protocols to follow, but mistakes can occur and in some serious cases of Gentamicin poisoning, patients have died or been left with life-changing injuries.

 Contact a Gentamicin Negligence Solicitor

-Pearson Solicitors are experienced in handling cases involving the administration of Gentamicin and have helped people receive significant compensation for their pain and suffering.
-If you have suffered Gentamicin-related problems as a result of medical negligence, you may be eligible to make a compensation claim – we can quickly help you to decide whether or not it is feasible to make a claim and can advise on No Win No Fee, Legal Aid and other potential methods of funding.
+Pearson Solicitors are experienced in handling cases involving Gentamicin Toxicity and have helped people receive significant compensation for their pain, suffering and other financial losses.
+If you have suffered Gentamicin Poisoning related problems as a result of medical negligence, you may be eligible to make a compensation claim – we can quickly help you to decide whether or not it is feasible to make a claim and can advise you on No Win No Fee and other potential methods of funding.

-Call 0161 785 3500 to arrange for your free consultation with an experienced medical negligence solicitor.
+Call us today on 0161 785 3500 to arrange for your free consultation with an experienced Gentamicin Negligence Solicitor.